eotssa/eotssa.github.io/source/Commands.md

 R1(config)#do show ntp status
 ```

-NTP Configuration even when there is no external server;
+NTP Configuration even when there is no external server; Set peers.
 ```
 // Uses default stratum level of 8 // will configure a loopback addresses (127.x.x.x) R1(config)#ntp master ?